 The BRT was concerned that the analysis of trends of individual habitat attributes presented by ODFW/Anlauf et al. (2009) does not capture interactions among the various habitat attributes and does not adequately represent habitat complexity.
 In addition, the HLFM analysis presented by ODFW/Anlauf et al. (2009) used monitoring data for sites that had been surveyed only once or twice.
 The BRT concluded that using sites that had been visited at least three times would enhance their ability to discern trends.
 To address these concerns, the BRT: (1) asked ODFW to re-run the HLFM using only data from sites that had been surveyed at least three times during the 1998--2008 period, and (2) used the ODFW habitat monitoring data in a model developed by the U.S. Forest Service Aquatic and Riparian Effectiveness Monitoring Program (AREMP) (Reeves et al., 2004; Reeves et al., 2006).
 For the re-running of the HLFM analysis, ODFW estimated both summer and winter rearing capacity (the ability to predict summer rearing capacity was a new function of the model not available at the time Anlauf et al. (2009) prepared their report).
 In the AREMP model, the BRT used the ODFW monitoring program's data for key wood pieces, residual pool depth and percent fine sediment to generate habitat complexity indicators for stream reaches within populations of the OC coho salmon.
 Using several models allowed the BRT to compare multiple estimates of stream habitat complexity.

 The BRT anticipated that there may be spatial structure in trends of habitat complexity patterns over time due to biogeographic differences present at the scale of strata.
 For instance, habitat complexity in streams in the Umpqua River basin might be expected to change at a rate different from the streams in the North Coast Basin.
 This is because the Umpqua Basin is further south and drains part of the Cascade Mountains, while the North Coast streams are at the northern extent of this ESU's range and drain only the Oregon Coastal Mountains.
 There are biological, geological, hydrological, and precipitation pattern differences that affect stream habitat conditions in these basins.
-Differences in land-use practices will also affect changes in habitat complexity over large spatial scales.
+Differences in land-use practices Start Printed Page 29495will also affect changes in habitat complexity over large spatial scales.
 For example, the Tillamook State Forest has been recovering from a series of fires (the “Tillamook Burn”) that burned 355,000 acres (1437 square kilometers) between 1933 and 1951, and little timber harvest has occurred in that area.
 On the other hand, some areas of the South Coast have experienced ongoing industrial timber harvest over the past 20 years.